sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre.md

 {{< img src="/img/mdcb/mdcb-intro4.png" width="800" height="975" alt="Multi Data Center Bridge is down" >}}

 What happens if the worst happens and Worker Gateways fail while the link to the Control Plane is down?
-We’ve thought of that: Tyk will automatically configure the new Workers that spin up using the last known set of API resources in the worker’s cluster, minimising the impact on availability of your services.
+We’ve thought of that: Tyk will automatically configure the new Workers that spin up using the last known set of API resources in the worker’s cluster, minimizing the impact on availability of your services.

 ## When might you deploy MDCB?

-### Managing geographically distributed gateways to minimise latency and protect data sovereignty
+### Managing geographically distributed gateways to minimize latency and protect data sovereignty

 Consider Acme Global Bank: they have customers in the USA and the EU.
 Due to compliance, security and performance requirements they need to deploy their Tyk API Gateways locally in each of those regions.
 They need to manage the deployment and synchronisation of APIs and associated resources (e.g. keys, policies and certificates) between the data centers to ensure global service for their customers.